hardik-rajpal/NLP-HMM/README.md

     nltk (and brown corpus downloaded, otherwise follow instructions in error message.)

 Notes:
 1. Every time the tagger is trained, it gets saved into txt and npy files locally.
 We can then use the loadTagger() function next time to avoid spending time on training.
-2. To test a particular sentence on the tagger: t = getTrainedModel() #function defined in tagger.py t.demoSent('The boy jumped over the wall.')
+2. To test a particular sentence on the tagger: t = Tagger.getTrainedModel() t.demoSent('The boy jumped over the wall.')